Murray-Bridge-Bunyips/BunyipsLib/README.md

 ___

 ###### BunyipsLib.
-Copyright (c) 2024 Lucas Bubner, MBHS Student Robotics Club, under the MIT License.<br>Library features, including the FTC SDK, RoadRunner v0.5.6, and other redistributed components are copyright of their respective owners.
+Copyright (c) 2024 Lucas Bubner, MBHS Student Robotics Club, under the MIT License.<br>Library features, including the FTC SDK, RoadRunner, and other redistributed components are copyright of their respective owners.